 The beautiful decrescendo of “Consumed By Sky” makes for a perfect transition into the following track, “Engulfed By Sea.”
 This arrangement oozes Cynic worship, which is only further accentuated by the harmonious, Paul Masvidal-esque vocals.
 Additionally, the guitar’s oscillating string harmonics add to the song’s hypnotizing and inventive traits.
 Mirroring the ocean waves described in the lyrics, “Engulfed By Sea” swells to an astonishing, shore-crashing finale.

 Almost as if Hovsepian intentionally arranged the tunes to follow a sequence, the geography of the EP plunges even deeper with, “The Abyss.”
 In its beginning measures, the dynamic bass lines provide mesmerizing grooves that gorgeously pair with the lively hi-hat use.
 Soon after, we’re introduced to a different vocalist, instead with baritone chops that utilize an almost breathy, crooning tone; they provide a perfect parallel for the song’s solemn and spectral timbre.
-Even still, Hovsepian manages to appropriately sneak in some fleeting blast beats!
+Between all this, however, Hovsepian still finds space to sneak in some fleeting blast beats!

 Finally, the title track lunges forward with razor-sharp modern metal riffs and speedy drum patterns.
 While the material on the first minute alone has enough flair for an entire song, monotony doesn’t seem to be in Vicken’s wheelhouse!
 Instead the music then opens up space for a stunning, elegant piano passage.
 The isolated keys make for an enthralling contrast as the previous song’s vocalist makes a resurgence to longingly beckon listeners to “Seek The Sun.”